-Victor Ramon Navarro Serrano, alias "Megateo," lead the only remaining faction of the EPL guerrilla movement.
+Victor Ramon Navarro Serrano, alias "Megateo," led the only remaining faction of the EPL guerrilla movement.
 Megateo was considered the most important drug trafficker in Norte de Santander, had a $1 million price on his head from the Colombian government, and was wanted by US authorities on international drug trafficking charges.
 In August 2015, reports emerged that he was killed during a military operation.
 Forensic pathologists identified his remains through DNA analysis in October of that same year.

 Megateo was the leader of the "Libardo Mora Toro" Front, the only remaining unit of Maoist guerrilla group the Popular Liberation Army (EPL), and part of a faction that failed to demobilize in 1991 following the signing of a peace agreement with the Colombian government.
 Megateo was 15 at the time of demobilization, was barely literate, and still lived in his hometown San Calixto in Colombia's Norte de Santander department.
 Like many young men in the region at the time, he participated in urban militias that trained members as guerrillas and provided logistical and intelligence support to the EPL.